karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 | **Medium** | Control exists but is incomplete, inconsistent, inadequately evidenced, or only partially effective |
 | **Low** | Documentation, governance hygiene, or leading-practice improvement with limited immediate exposure |

 Critical findings trigger the enhanced review requirement in Section 6.
+A domain with no control at all — as Domain 14 (Model Validation) currently is — defaults to Critical on that basis alone, since "the control doesn't exist" is definitionally an exposure with no compensating control.

 ---

 ## 9. Maturity Scoring

 1–5 scale, evidence-gated: **a domain cannot score 3 or higher without a cited artefact** — a self-assessment with no evidence caps at 2, regardless of how confident the narrative sounds.
+A domain with no control at all scores 1 by definition — there is nothing to evidence above Initial.

 | Score | Label | Definition |
 |---|---|---|